ryanrouleau/Data-Mining-Term-Project/README.md

 * use `dataMerging.R` file to merge larger dataframe with severities and binnings and separate dataframe into arrest and no arrest data.
 This file also generates matrices that track counts and average severities of crime at a different number of locations.
 Read comments while running code
 * Use `NaturalSplines.R` and `LinearRegression.R` to generate spline and linear fits respectively.
 See instructions at top of each file for what you need to have generated prior to running
 * Use `quiltPlot.R` to generate severity heat maps

-#### Application
-The results from this project can be used in many different scenarios varying from a better allocation of police resources to residents looking to stay safe in the city.
-The predictive maps are interesting in that they can extrapolate known data and accurately predict severity trends.

 ##### https://drive.google.com/open?id=0B2JmhxMUj9HfZlBRS19UNHFUZEU (Project Video)
 ##### https://www.sharelatex.com/project/58b761e1806c810d675b44d3 (Project Writeup)